patrykpilek/php-unit-testing/README.md

   - write just enough code to make the test pass
   - add tests and refactor code until the tests pass
   - add more tests and application code functionality
+  - another test, more functionality, and more refactoring
 - [ ] Testing non-public methods and properties and abstract classes

 - [ ] Testing static methods